edanweis/nkb-vuex-helpers/README.md

 const mutations = {
   setClass: set(['character', 0, 'class']), // Uses setPath.
 If the paths did not exist in the state above, setPath would create them
-  setLevel: set('level') // uses setState to set the level }
+  setLevel: set('level'), // uses setState to set the level }

 // Use for actions: